It4innovations/hyperqueue/docs/deployment/allocation.md

     `hq worker start`).

 - `--name <name>` Name of the allocation queue.
 Will be used to name allocations.
 Serves for debug purposes only.
-- `--max-kept-directories <number>` Each allocation that finishes (either successfully or unsuccessfully) will leave a directory containing debugging information on the filesystem.
-To avoid wasting disk space, HyperQueue will by default keep only the most recent `N` directories and remove the older ones.
-You can change the number of kept directories with this parameter.

 [^1]: You can use various [shortcuts](../cli/shortcuts.md#duration) for the duration value.

 ## Behavior
-The automatic allocator is a periodic process that runs every few seconds and does the following:

-1. If there are no waiting tasks in HQ, it immediately ends.
-This avoids queuing allocations if there is nothing to compute.

-2. Otherwise, the allocator queues new allocations to make sure that there are is a specific number of allocations waiting to be started by the job manager.
+The automatic allocator will submit allocations to make sure that there are is a specific number of allocations waiting to be started by the job manager.
 This number is called **backlog** and you can [set it](#parameters) when creating the queue.

     For example, if **backlog** was set to `4` and there is currently only one allocation queued into the job manager, the allocator would queue three more allocations.

     The backlog serves to pre-queue allocations, because it can take some time before the job manager starts them, and also as a load balancing factor, since it will allocate as many resources as the job manager allows.

     !!! note

         The **backlog** value does not limit the number of running allocations, only the number of queued allocations.

+    !!! warning

+        Do not set the `backlog` to a large number to avoid overloading the job manager.

-3. When an allocation starts, a HyperQueue [worker](worker.md) will start and connect to the HyperQueue server that queued the allocation.
+When an allocation starts, a HyperQueue [worker](worker.md) will start and connect to the HyperQueue server that queued the allocation.
 The worker has the [idle timeout](worker.md#idle-timeout) set to five minutes, therefore it will terminate if it doesn't receive any new tasks for five minutes.

 ## Stopping automatic allocation
 If you want to remove an allocation queue, use the following command: